Updated November 2019

 9. Hard bounce

 A hard bounce is when an email is returned to a sender for permanent reasons.
 This includes things like delivering to an invalid email address for one of the following reasons:

 - Incorrect domain name

 - Sending to an email address that isn’t real

 It’s important to monitor hard bounces and to get rid of invalid email addresses as soon as possible because having a high volume of hard bounces can affect your deliverability rates.
 This can also set off spam filters and email providers could potentially put a red flag on your address.

 When looking for an ESP, opt for a provider that automatically removes hard bounces from your subscriber lists for you.
 That way, you won’t have to worry about being penalized.

 A soft bounce, on the other hand, is an email that failed to deliver because of temporary reasons.
 These soft bounces will occur when a file is too big or a recipient’s inbox is full.

-These soft bounces are not nearly as problematic as hard bounces.
-And, usually an ESP will try and deliver these soft bounces again.
+These soft bounces aren’t nearly as problematic as hard bounces.
+And, usually, an ESP will try and deliver these soft bounces again.

 If you do notice that the emails are continuing to bounce over the course of the next few days, contact your ESP for further details.